mancellin/labelled_functions/README.md

 # Labelled functions

 Labelled functions are Python functions with some metadata on its inputs and outputs.
-They are meant to be used with Pandas and Xarray for scientific modelling, but the concept is quite general and could find other uses.
+They are meant to be used with `pandas` and `xarray` in order to avoid boilerplate code when labelling the data.

 ```python
 In [1]: def double(x):